nookyo/qubership-jaeger/docs/maintenance.md

     dependencies: 0  # in seconds
 ```

-To change the TTL after the keyspace has already been created, you can connect to cassandra and change it manually.
+To change the TTL after the keyspace has already been created, you can connect to Cassandra and change it manually.

 Example of query to change TTL for trace data: